keatonb/Pyriod/docs/index.md

 # Pyriod

-Python implementation of basic period detection and fitting routines for astronomical time series.
+Python implementation of basic pre-whitening period detection and fitting routines for astronomical time series data.

-Pyriod aims to eventually provide most of the functionality of the wonderful program [Period04](https://www.univie.ac.at/tops/Period04/) in the Python environment for the modern astronomy workflow, as well as other useful features.
+Pyriod aims to provide most of the functionality of the wonderful program [Period04](https://www.period04.net/) in the Python environment for the modern astronomy workflow.

-The interactive GUI runs in a Jupyter Notebook (not compatible with JupyterLab).
+The interactive GUI runs in a Jupyter Notebook environment.

-This is a work in progress with many planned improvements.
-Please be patient, but also feel free to request new features on the issues page on [GitHub](https://github.com/keatonb/Pyriod/issues).
+Please report any new bugs or request new features on the issues page on [GitHub](https://github.com/keatonb/Pyriod/issues).

 Pyriod is written and maintained by [Keaton Bell](https://keaton.commons.gc.cuny.edu/).

+Additional documentation and tutorials are under development.

 ## Installation